-Each week the student will sketch a prescribed topic, scan the sketch, and submit it in Blackboard.
+Each week the student will sketch a prescribed topic, scan the sketch, and submit it.

-The student must complete 7 assignments that will test his/her abilities in a variety of tasks.
+The student must complete Rendering and Drafting 7 assignments that will test his/her abilities in a variety of tasks.

-The Final Exam will cover the Reading & Study material for the assigned modules/weeks.
-The exam will be open-book/open-notes, contain 21 multiple-choice, true/false, short answer, matching, and essay questions, and have a 2-hour time limit.
+The Quiz: Comprehensive Final will cover the Learn material throughout the course.
+The quiz will be open-book/open-notes, contain 21 multiple-choice, true/false, short answer, matching, and essay questions, and have a 2-hour time limit.